 The Campus Kitchen at Wake Forest University (CKWFU) functions to repurpose food in the Winston-Salem community that would otherwise have gone to waste.
 It functions as an asset-based approach to strengthening the Winston-Salem community by partnering with a network of civic, non-profit, and private organizations to develop innovative solutions to reduce food insecurity.

-Relying on donations from Aramark at Wake Forest, The Fresh Market, Lowes Foods, and local farmers’ markets; student leaders pick up, prepare, and deliver fresh produce and nutritious meals every day of the week.
+Relying on donations from Harvest Table Culinary Group at Wake Forest, The Fresh Market, Lowes Foods, and Cobblestone farmers’ markets; student leaders pick up, prepare, and deliver fresh produce and nutritious meals every day of the week.

 Help recover unused food, and prepare or deliver meals.